-Unless your friends want to come over and help for a long time, we recommend changing the order of operations from what the directions suggest.
+Unless your friends want to come over and help for a several hours, we recommend changing the order of operations from what the directions suggest.

 You can build each of the sections separately by yourself, and then have a work party to assemble the whole thing.

-A few months after assembly, Peter bolted the gazebo down to the concrete pads.
-It’s hard for me to imagine the wind picking this thing up, but he sleeps better at night knowing he won’t wake up and find that it’s blown into the pond.
+A few months after assembly, we bolted the gazebo down to the concrete pads.
+It’s hard for me to imagine the wind picking this thing up, but I sleep better at night knowing I won’t wake up and find that it’s blown into the pond.